kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/deploy/ReadMe.md

 - Steps:

   1) Unzip archive.
-  2) copy certificates into unzipped folder (if provided).
+  2) Copy certificates into unzipped folder (if provided).
+  3) Modify `appsettings.Local.json` and `authorization.json` if needed.
-  3) Double click `InstallService.cmd`, follow prompts.
+  4) Double click `InstallService.cmd`, follow prompts.

 ### User Authentication

 One of these applies (when prompted by the browser):

-- Use a client certificate where the subject (DN) includes "role=etw-manager"
+- Use a client certificate where the subject (DN) includes "role=etw-manager" or "role=etw-admin".
-- Use a client certificate where the Common Name (CN) is listed in appsettings.json under ClientValidation
+- Use a client certificate where the Common Name (CN) is listed in authorization.json under ClientValidation.

 ### Agent Authentication

 One of these applies:

-- Use a client certificate where the subject (DN) includes "role=etw-pushagent"
+- Use a client certificate where the subject (DN) includes "role=etw-pushagent".
-- Use a client certificate where the Common Name (CN) is listed in appsettings.json under AgentValidation
+- Use a client certificate where the Common Name (CN) is listed in authorization.json under AgentValidation.

 ### Local Configuration